sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

     exit 1;
   };

-  # mount the root lv and check whether it has been mounted sucessfully
+  # mount the root lv and check whether it has been mounted successfully
   mount "/dev/mapper/${__VG_SYSTEM}-${__ROOT_LV_NAME}" "${__DESTINATION_PARENT}"
   mountpoint -q "${__DESTINATION_PARENT}" || {
     echo "Destination root '${__DESTINATION_PARENT}' is not mounted!"